 This is a list of resources for you if you want to learn to sail, to rent a boat, to buy a boat or (it happens) repair a boat in the Phoenix area.
 The people who run these businesses are all members of the Arizona Yacht Club and we appreciate their support.

 The Sailboat Shop has served Arizona sailors for three decades.
-Tom Errickson is now operating from Scorpion Bay Marina and offers several ASA-certified sailing courses.
-The Sailboat Shop also rents various sailboats, sells boats, and repairs boats.
+Owner, Tom Errickson operates from the Scorpion Bay Marina at Lake Pleasant and offers several ASA-certified sailing courses.
+Tom and many of his instructors are AYC members.

 Southwest Sailing partners with ASA affiliates for offering ASA 101 certifications at Lake Pleasant and more advanced ASA courses in Southern California.
 Captain Emory Heisler is also certified to administer the NauticEd practical exams for their online courses.
 Emory is an AYC member.

 The Sailboat Shop operates from Scorpion Bay Marina at Lake Pleasant and rents various sailboats.
 They also sell and repairs boats.
 Contact Tom Errickson.

 Tumbleweed Sailing offers a shared-ownership option on Catalina 25 fin keelboats.
 Bruce Andress is an AYC member.

 Tiller and Kites is an International Yacht Training (IYT) sailing school based at Lake Pleasant with a diverse fleet of boats, including Laser, Coronado 15, Santana 20, J/24, Nacra catamarans, and Catalina 25.
 International Yacht Training, is an organization more known in Europe than in the U.S.